Array ( => März => 23, => 2020 )23März

 Postdoc Position in MCTS at the MCTS, Technical University of Munich:

 Excellence as Part of Application and Evaluation Practices for Research Funding

 The Professorship of Science & Technology Policy (Prof. Dr. Ruth Müller) at the Munich Center for Technology in Society (MCTS), Technical University of Munich (TUM), announces an open position for a postdoctoral researcher in Science & Technology Studies (100%, TV-L E13, 3 years).
 The position is announced as part of the professorship’s research focus on research evaluation & academic knowledge production and will explore how researchers and peer-reviewers construct excellence in the context of application procedures for high-level research funding.

 The research group “Science & Technology Policy” at MCTS explores the interactions between science, society and policy, with i.a. a distinct focus on how research policy practices and institutional norms interact with and shape knowledge production in academia.
-The group is based at the MCTS, an interdisciplinary research center in Science and Technology Studies (STS), and is affiliated with the School of Management and the School of Life Sciences at TUM.
-The MCTS is a vibrant hub of STS research in Germany, which offers a highly stimulating and internationally well-connected work environment for aspiring researchers in STS.
+The group is based at the MCTS, an interdisciplinary research center in Science and Technology Studies (MCTS), and is affiliated with the School of Management and the School of Life Sciences at TUM.
+The MCTS is a vibrant hub of MCTS research in Germany, which offers a highly stimulating and internationally well-connected work environment for aspiring researchers in MCTS.

 About the research focus